-When selecting a metric to focus on for a SMART goal, you’ll generally want to chose a KPI over a leading indicator unless it is tied to a specific lever you need to pull to improve your KPI performance.
+When selecting a metric to focus on for a SMART goal, you’ll generally want to choose a KPI over a leading indicator unless it is tied to a specific lever you need to pull to improve your KPI performance.
 It’s like fixing a broken step in your staircase.
 If your selected metric isn’t directly tied to revenue growth, and you create a goal around something like Facebook Likes, your boss might think you’re focusing on the wrong types of activities.

 It’s also wise to take into consideration your role in the organization.
 If you are an individual contributor and not in management, you might not be able to directly influence something like total revenue generated by your actions alone, and therefore it is unfair to hold yourself to that metric in a SMART goal.
 Instead, focus on a metric that you have the influence and skills to reach on their own, which if achieved will help the team meet their more strategic-level goals.

-If the SMART goal is for a a department head or senior manager, it is much more appropriate to hold them to a KPI metric such as total new business revenue generated.
+If the SMART goal is for a department head or senior manager, it is much more appropriate to hold them to a KPI metric such as total new business revenue generated.

 Using The Free SMART Goal-Setting Template

 This template will help you clearly describe your goals, set a deadline for meeting them, and understand the desired end result.
 It has been customized for the common needs of marketers, and helps improve the likelihood you’ll meet your goals by forcing you to identify potential obstacles up-front.

 Using this template will give you a clear view of all the SMART marketing objectives that are essential to your business' success.
 With your goals set and solid dashboards in place, you'll be able to schedule weekly check-ins to discuss progress and address any obstacles that come up along the way.
 You’ll be amazed at how quickly things get done!